linkedin/transport/transportable-udfs-documentation/user-guide.md

 * `"map(K,V)"`: to represent SQL Map type, with keys of type K and values of type V. The respective Standard Type is StdMap.
 * `"row(f1 T1,.., fn Tn)"`: to represent SQL Struct type with field types T1..
-Tn with names f1.. fn, respecitively.
+Tn with names f1.. fn, respectively.
 The respective Standard Type is StdStruct.

 ## The `StdFactory` Interface